qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-launch-partners.md

 - How to Deploy Qdrant Hybrid Cloud on AWS
 - How to Deploy Qdrant Hybrid Cloud on GCP
 - How to Deploy Qdrant Hybrid Cloud on Azure
-- How to Deploy Qdrant on Digital Ocean
+- How to Deploy Qdrant Hybrid Cloud on DigitalOcean
 - How to Deploy Qdrant on Oracle Cloud
 - How to Deploy Qdrant on Vultr
 - How to Deploy Qdrant on Scaleway
-- How to Deploy Qdrant on OVH Cloud
+- How to Deploy Qdrant on OVHcloud
 - How to Deploy Qdrant on STACKIT
 - How to Deploy Qdrant on Red Hat OpenShift
 - How to Deploy Qdrant on Linode